 for any $f\in C_c(G/\Gamma)$. \end{theorem}

-Theorem \ref{main theorem} will follow from a more general theorem (see Theorem \ref{equadistribution over subbox}), which describes the limit distribution of polynomial trajectories when averaging is taken on certain subboxes of $B_n$.

-\begin{remark} By \cite[Proposition 2.1]{shah1994limit}, the smallest closed subgroup $F$ of $G$ containing $\Theta(\bR^k)$ is generated by algebraic unipotent one-parameter subgroups, thus $F$ is an algebraic group.
+\begin{remark} By \cite[Proposition 2.1]{shah1994limit}, the smallest closed subgroup $F$ of $G$ containing $\Theta(\bR^k)$ is generated by algebraic one-parameter unipotent subgroups, thus $F$ is an algebraic group.
 By \cite[Lemma 2.9]{shah1991uniformly}, $F$ admits a Levi decomposition $F=L\cdot N$, where $L$ is a semisimple algebraic group without compact factors and $N$ is the unipotent radical of $F$.
-In the above theorem, we assume that $N$ is trivial, $F=L$ and $F\Gamma$ is closed.
-The main reason for this assumption is that we are only able to find a local unipotent invariance of the limit measure rather than a global one as one found in \cite{shah1994limit}.
-To use this local unipotent invariance property, we adapt a twisting technique of Shah by applying a special property of semisimple algebraic group (see Lemma \ref{finite conjugacy classes}). \end{remark}

-\begin{remark} We assume that the size of the boxes can be parameterized as polynomials of $T_n$.
-This makes it easier for us to rescale the boxes and derive local unipotent invariance as in \cref{Section Invariance under a unipotent flow}.
-We note that our methods still work if one can obtain local unipotent invariance after rescaling the growing boxes as in Lemma \ref{local unipotent invariance}. \end{remark}

-\begin{remark} We assume that $\Gamma$ is a closed subgroup rather than a lattice in $G_1$.
-The main reason for this weaker assumption is that in the proof of the theorem, we will apply induction hypothesis, which will lead us to a homogeneous space $G_1/\Lambda$ such that $G_1/\Lambda$ admits a $G_1$-invariant probability measure.
-But $\Lambda$ might not be discrete. \end{remark}
+In the above theorem, we assume that $N$ is trivial and $F\Gamma/\Gamma$ is closed. \end{remark}